-Economy-wide approaches set a national emissions cap, hence achieving high integrity emissions reductions.
-For project-based approaches or economy-wide approaches whose baseline is set in a way that generates “hot air”, additionality needs to be determined at the project level.
-Additionality is difficult and often impossible to assure this level and domestic leakage is often a concern.
-Therefore, national emissions could be growing, even if the project producing mitigation units is delivering emissions reductions relative to business as usual.
-National level baselines and monitoring avoid domestic leakage and, with an ambitious NDC well below BAU, assures additionality.
-In conclusion, project-based approaches cannot guarantee that emissions reductions will take place at the national level, while economy-wide approaches like CAT agreements can.
-Another advantage of economy-wide approaches are lower transaction costs, as it is not necessary to verify emission reductions of every single project and programm (Schwartzman et al., 2021).
+If economy-wide approaches set a stringent national emissions cap, they guarantee achieving high integrity emissions reductions.
+For project-based approaches or economy-wide approaches whose baseline is set in a way that generates “hot air”, additionality needs to be determined at the project level, which can be costly.
+Moreover, domestic emissions leakage across sectors due to price effects is often a concern.
+Therefore, national emissions could be growing, even if a project producing ITMOs is delivering emissions reductions relative to business as usual.
+National level crediting baselines and monitoring avoid domestic price-related leakage and, with an ambitious NDC well below BAU, assure additionality.
+Project-based approaches cannot guarantee that emissions reductions will take place at the national level, while economy-wide approaches like CAT agreements do that by design.
+Another advantage of economy-wide approaches are lower transaction costs, as it is not necessary to verify emission reductions of every single project and program (Schwartzman et al., 2021).
 In conclusion, economy-wide approaches based on stringent baselines like CAT agreements can reduce transaction costs and still guarantee additionality.